char-lie-ho/COMM2216-user-document/docs/index.md

 !!!
 Warning

-    Alerts reader to a potential risk of a specific action.
+    Alerts reader to the potential risk of a specific action.

 !!!
 Note